libretro/libretro-database/README.md

 - __Serial Number__ found within the ROM file for larger files like disc-based games.
 Note the serial is not metadata but encoded within the game's binary data, which is scanned as a byte array by RetroArch.

 #### Game Data Specified in Databases
-Database entries generally at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) checksum/hash for identifying a particular file (or sometimes a serial number as a [key field](#key-field).
+Database entries generally at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) checksum/hash for identifying a particular file (or sometimes a serial number as a [key field](#key-field)).
 Further metadata for each game is often sourced from multiple databases.

 ## Repository Contents